 Business-to-business transactions or B2B involve generating different types of documents to formalize and standardize the process of communication and negotiation.
-To be specific, a business seeking to attract and contract the services of another business needs to generate different types of B2B procurement documents to include a request for information, request for proposal, and a statement of work, among others.
+To be specific, aside from a procurement plan or a documented procurement strategy, an organization seeking to attract and contract the services of another business needs to generate different types of B2B procurement documents to include a request for information, request for proposal, and a statement of work, among others.

 This article provides an overview of the different types of procurement documents used for obtaining relevant market information and drawing the interest of possible B2B contractors.

 Main types of procurement documents: RFI, RFP, and SOW